AzazelRav/musical-umbrella/01 - Projects/musical/01- songs idea stage/Song 1-Weight of responsibility.md

 *the knight goes to her asking if she is okay as she just stands up taking a deep breath as the knight escorts her to her room as he says in a kind caring tone a stark contrast to her fathers tone* have a goodnight princess.

-*she walks to the window crying as she grips the windowsill*
+*she walks to the window crying as she grips the windowsill as the song begins
+\
+just a child... just a item...to be shown around... is this worth it... am i worthless... (her voice cracks) or is my only purpose is to be married young?...